Driving into the art of Van Gogh

 Driving into the art of Vincent Van Gogh

-Toronto's Immersive Van Gogh exhibition allows audiences to experience art from the comfort of their car.
+Toronto's immersive exhibition allows audiences to experience the art from the comfort of their car.

-Producers had to rethink how people would experience the show in light of social-distancing restrictions during the Covid-19 pandemic.

 -